Wellington Cable Car: The original line

 Construction began in 1899, involving three teams working around the clock.
 The line opened to the public on 22 February 1902.
 Demand was high, with thousands of people travelling each day.
 In 1903, a number of old horse-drawn Wellington trams were converted into cable car trailers, increasing capacity.
 By 1912, the annual number of passengers had reached one million.
 In 1933, the steam-powered winding gear was replaced by an electric motor, improving control and reducing operating costs.

 In the 1940s, the Cable Car suffered from increased competition: City Council buses ran to Karori and other western suburbs, bypassing it.
-The company believed that it was inappropriate for the City Council to compete with a private company, and a legal dispute broke out.
-The argument ended when the City Council agreed to purchase the company, which occurred on 13 February 1947.
+The company believed that it was inappropriate for the city council to compete with a private company, and a legal dispute broke out.
+The argument ended when the city council agreed to purchase the company, which occurred on 13 February 1947.

 In the 1960s and 1970s, the Cable Car was the subject of complaints about safety and comfort.
 The old wooden cars were increasingly considered antiquated.
 On 10 May 1973, a worker on the new motorway suffered serious injuries in an accident when he stepped in front of a Cable Car at the Clifton stop, prompting a review.
 The Ministry of Works concluded that aspects of the Cable Car were unsafe, particularly the use of unbraked trailers, and called for the system to be scrapped.
 The trailers were withdrawn, considerably reducing capacity.

-1978–79 upgrade
+1978–1979 upgrade

 Despite public protests led by Mayor of Wellington Michael Fowler, the line closed on 22 September 1978 for re-gauging and installation of new steel cars and equipment by Habegger AG of Switzerland, becoming a full funicular.
 The contract was managed by Wellington engineering firm Cory-Wright and Salmon.
 The line re-opened on 22 October 1979.

 Initially, the refurbished Cable Car suffered a number of problems.
 The service was frequently interrupted for technical reasons and for extensive safety checks.
 Largely as a result of these problems, patronage dropped to a low of 500,000 in 1982.
 After a serious accident in 1988, which put the cars out of service for months, the system underwent a major revamp.
 This solved most of the problems and patronage has steadily increased since then.
-A safety survey is conducted annually at the end of October and takes four days.
+A major safety survey is conducted annually usually in August and takes 1 week.